Summary: ◀▼

 These automations can be used, for example, to remind agents that they have clocked in earlier than expected, or to prompt them to clock out if they are working beyond their scheduled shift, such as when handling extended customer calls.
 They can also be used by managers to promote adherence to labor policies by preventing unauthorized overtime and undertime, while improving agent compliance through automated corrective actions.

-- One or more tasks (this can be any of your workstreams or general
+- One or more tasks (this can be any of your workstreams, unified agent

 - The actions that the automation will perform.
 Choose from the